belmic/blockGL/README.md

 # blockGL
 Electronic General Ledger

-For more information please see DCL
+For more information please see DCL_project_memo.pdf